natevw/fermata-couchdb/README.md

 # fermata-couchdb

+**NOTE**: the currently-published fermata@0.10.6 already bundles this plugin, this is split out for an upcoming version!

 This is a CouchDB plugin for [Fermata](https://github.com/natevw/fermata).
 It primarily offers a `watchChanges` helper for monitoring a _changes feed, as well as a few other convenience helpers where it makes sense.